kfjahnke/envutil/README.md

 ## --tsoptions KVLIST  OIIO TextureSystem Options: coma-separated key=value pairs

-This argument can be used to pass a set of comma-separated key=value pairs to the 'catch-all' texture system attribute 'options'.
+This argument can be used to pass a set of comma-separated key=value pairs to the 'catch-all' OIIO texture system attribute 'options'.
 It's a handy way to handle the transfer, because OIIO has a parser for such lists.

 ## --swrap WRAP        OIIO Texture System swrap mode
 ## --twrap WRAP        OIIO Texture System twrap mode

 Separate wrapping modes, determining how texture access outside the texture area proper is handled.

 ## --mip MIP           OIIO Texture System mip mode